kubewarden/docs/src/quick-start.md

 ### ClusterAdmissionPolicy

 The `ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
-This component defines how the policies are validated.
+This resource defines how the policies are evaluated.

 Enforcing policies is the most common operation which a Kubernetes administrator will perform.
 You can declare as many policies as you want, and each policy will target a specific Kubernetes resource (i.e. ` pods`) and list the type of operation that can be applied for the targeted resource (i.e. `CREATE` or `UPDATE`).